tbruning/cleaning_data/README.md

 ##Files
 **Input**  Datasets obtained from the course project instruction page delivered in a .zip file.
+ - y_train.txt: Dataset which details the training activities
+ - x_train.txt: Dataset of the training measurements
+ - y_test.txt: Dataset of the testing activities
+ - x_test.txt: Dataset of the testing measurements
+ - features.txt: Column number and column header of the x_test and x_train datasets
+Derived
- -y_train.txt: Dataset which details the training activities -x_train.txt: Dataset of the training measurements -y_test.txt: Dataset of the testing activities -x_test.txt: Dataset of the testing measurements -features.txt: Column number and column header of the x_test and x_train datasets Derived features.short.txt: Data set of the column numbers and column headers of the subset of variables used to construct the the tidyMean dataset, edited from features.txt
+features.short.txt: Data set of the column numbers and column headers of the subset of variables used to construct the the tidyMean dataset, edited from features.txt
 Output